arinads/NetworkFlowsAndCutsHW/README.md

 Here is my humble homework.
-In both directories there are code descriptions in markdown files.
+In both directories there are code itself in cpp file and code description in markdown files.